tinfoilsh/verification-center-ui/README.md

 ## Usage

-Default usage defines a self-contained Web Component that renders inside a Shadow DOM and bundles React + styles internally.
+Default usage defines a self-contained Web Component that renders inside a Shadow DOM and bundles its own runtime and styles.

 ```html
 <!-- Register the custom element (ESM) -->